Achilles Tendinitis – Causes, Prevention & Rehabilitation

 - Arthritis: If the aches and pains felt in your foot are located in more locations on your body, and if it’s focused more on joints then on the ankle or heel, arthritis may be the cause.
-This is more common among older people.
+It is more common among older people.

 Treating Achilles Tendonitis

 Once a doctor has correctly identified the cause of your pain as being Achilles tendonitis, proper treatment can begin.
-Treatment methods vary: some are better for treating noninstructional Achilles tendinopathy, while others are better for treating the insertional variety.
+Treatment methods vary: some are better for treating noninstructional Achilles tendinopathy, while others are better for handling the insertional variety.
 Try some of these methods to aid in the recovery process.

 - Rest: This is the first step you should take.
 A period of rest will give your foot a better chance at recovering, and works in tandem with other methods listed below.
-This should be a given, but if you’re currently training and can’t afford the downtime, at least reduce the intensity of your workouts and take frequent breaks.
+It should be a given, but if you’re currently training and can’t afford the downtime, at least reduce the intensity of your workouts and take frequent breaks.

 - Orthotics: Specific orthotic devices are very useful in reducing the pain brought on by Achilles tendinitis, according to some podiatrists.
-In addition, they can mitigate the causes of its onset and prevent it from happening in the future.
+Besides, they can mitigate the causes of its onset and prevent it from happening in the future.
 These orthotics are mainly insoles for shoes, which can be custom-made by a doctor.